hippylib/tacc-containers/README.md

 apptainer pull docker://uvilla/fenics-2019.1-tacc-mvapich2.3-ib:latest
 ```

-You can test the container with
+From a compute node, you can test the container with
 ```
 ibrun apptainer run $SCRATCH/fenics-2019.1-tacc-mvapich2.3-ib_latest.sif hellow
 ```

-First time run of `hIPPYlib`.
-Before using hIPPYlib in parallel, the FEniCS jit compiler need to create new folders in your `$HOME/.cache` directory.
-To do so, you simply need to run `python -c "import hippylib"` in serial.
+### First time run of `hIPPYlib`
+Before being able to use hIPPYlib in parallel, the FEniCS jit compiler needs to create new folders in your `$HOME/.cache` directory.
+To do so, you need to run `python -c "import hippylib"` in serial (again from a compute node).

 ```
 git clone https://github.com/hippylib/hippylib.git